Debian/Ubuntu

 USDT Probes

-nDPI supports USDT (User-level Statically Defined Tracing) probes for zero-overhead dynamic tracing in production.
-USDT probes compile to a single NOP instruction and have no runtime cost when not actively being traced.
-External tools like bpftrace, perf, and SystemTap can attach to these probes at runtime without restarting the application.
+nDPI supports USDT (User-level Statically Defined Tracing) probes for zero-overhead dynamic tracing in production environments.
+Each probe compiles down to a single NOP instruction and incurs no runtime cost when not actively traced.
+External tools such as bpftrace, perf, and SystemTap can attach to these probes at runtime without restarting or recompiling the application.

 Building with USDT Support